Machine Manufacturing Technology

 Covers setup, applications, parts and operation of the vertical, and horizontal band saws and the selection/preparation of band saw blades.
 Introduces the skill of welding band saw blades and the common cutting operations performed on the vertical/horizontal to manufacture parts to print specifications.
 Prerequisite: MCH 100.
 Audit available.

-MCH 180.
+MCH 185.
 Turning Machines and Operations.
 4 Credits.

 Covers setup, applications, parts, and operation of various types of lathes.
 Introduces the commonly performed operations of drilling, reaming, counterboring, countersinking, spotfacing, tapping, maintaining/aligning, parallel turning, facing, filing, knurling, grooving, cutting radii, cutting tapers, and parting on various types of turning machines used to produce part features to print specifications.
-This course is also offered as APR 180M; a student who enrolls in this course a second time under either designator will be subject to the course repeat policy.
-Prerequisite: (APR 100M or MCH 100) and (APR 121M or MCH 121).
+This course is also offered as APR 185M; a student who enrolls in this course a second time under either designator will be subject to the course repeat policy.
+Prerequisites: (APR 100M or MCH 100) and (APR 121M or MCH 121).
 Audit available.

 MCH 190B.
 Boring and Threading on the Lathe.
 4 Credits.